MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-logback.md

 ms.author: srnagar
 ---

-# Logging with the logback logging framework
+# Logging with the Logback logging framework

-As mentioned in the [logging overview](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/), and as such, logging frameworks such as [logback](http://logback.qos.ch/) can be used.
+As mentioned in the [logging overview](java-sdk-logging-overview.md), all Azure client libraries log through [SLF4J](http://www.slf4j.org/), and as such, logging frameworks such as [Logback](http://logback.qos.ch/) can be used.
 Choosing which logging framework to use is outside of the scope of this document, but needless to say, often the best choice is the one you probably already have, whether you know it or not, thanks to third-party dependencies sometimes being opinionated in this regard.

-To enable logback logging, developers must do two things:
+To enable Logback logging, developers must do two things:

-1. Include the logback library as a dependency,
+1. Include the Logback library as a dependency,
 2. Create a file called `logback.xml` under the `/src/main/resources` project directory.

-For more information related to configuring logback, refer [here](http://logback.qos.ch/manual/configuration.html)
+For more information related to configuring Logback, refer [here](http://logback.qos.ch/manual/configuration.html)

 ## Adding maven dependencies